mx-ethan-rao/Robotic_Gesture_Tools/README.md

 conda env create -f environment.yml
 ```

-## Run Example for Bridge-Prompt on JIGSAWS
+## Running example for Bridge-Prompt on JIGSAWS
+### Preprocessing the training data for a validation set
 ```bash
 title=All_gestures
 valid="B"